 Have you found yourself wondering, “Am I an alcoholic?”
 By the time you’re asking yourself that question, there may be significant cause for concern.
 If your alcohol use is interfering with your life and you struggle to stop drinking on your own, you may be experiencing symptoms of alcohol use disorder.

-Each year, over 173 million adults drink at least one alcoholic beverage in the United States, and more than 14 million will meet the criteria for an alcohol use disorder.
+Each year, over 173 million adults4 drink at least one alcoholic beverage in the United States, and more than 14 million1 will meet the criteria for an alcohol use disorder.
 Learning the difference between alcohol use and alcoholism can help you determine whether to seek treatment.

 What Is an “Alcoholic?”